This article focuses on nasty and manipulative games women play during dating and courtship.

 And, maybe, inexperienced men whose life goal is to serve a woman.
 But also those, usually they’re not the highest value men around.

 Pedestalizing is indeed a way to make up for a value-difference between the partner.
-So only lower-value man will do it.
+So only lower-value and clueless men will submit.

 Hence, if she seeks a relationship with a man of similar or higher value, and if she wants a healthy relationship, then “I’m the prize games” are most likely to backfire.